socketio/socket.io-website/docs/categories/01-Documentation/troubleshooting.md

 #### A proxy in front of your servers does not accept the WebSocket connection

-If a proxy like NginX or Apache HTTPD is not properly configured to accept WebSocket connections, then you might get a `TRANSPORT_MISMATCH` error:
+If a proxy like nginx or Apache HTTPD is not properly configured to accept WebSocket connections, then you might get a `TRANSPORT_MISMATCH` error:

 ```js
 io.engine.on("connection_error", (err) => {